jeffreykegler/old_kollos/design/rewrite.md

 For these we should use Warshall's algorithm, already implemented within Libmarpa.

+### Cycles

-* Cycles are prohibited
+Cycles are prohibited, for now.

+### Restrictions on sequence rules

-* The RHS symbol and,
+The RHS symbol and,
 if there is one, the separator of a sequence rule cannot be nullable.

+### Restrictions on multi-precedence symbols

-* Multi-precedence symbols have several restrictions.
+Multi-precedence symbols have several restrictions.
 A multi-precedence symbol is one with more than one PKS.
 Equivalently, it is a symbol on the LHS of a rule with a double bar operator (`||`) ].